-The right to education is primarily protected by the International Covenant on Economic, Social and Cultural Rights and the Convention on the Rights of the Child.
-In addition, a number of treaties exist protecting different aspects of the right to education, in different contexts, places and for different categories of people (see Right to Education Project’s page on International Law).
+The right to education is primarily protected by the International Covenant on Economic, Social and Cultural Rights (1966) and the Convention on the Rights of the Child (1989).
+In addition, a number of treaties exist protecting different aspects of the right to education, in different contexts, places and for different categories of people (see Right to Education Initiative’s page on International law).

 International humanitarian law seeks to limit the effects of armed conflict by regulating the conduct of parties.